Perfectly-matched-layer truncation is exponentially accurate at high frequency: Introduction

 \subsection{The main results for black-box scattering}

-We now describe our results for black-box operators, namely, operators that are equal to the Laplacian outside a ball and are equal to some self-adjoint operator inside the ball (see \S\ref{s:blackBox} for a careful definition of these operators).
+We now describe our results for black-box operators, namely, operators that are equal to the Laplacian outside a ball and are equal to some self-adjoint operator inside the ball; see \S\ref{s:blackBox} for a careful definition of these operators and associated notation.
 Black-box operators (a.k.a.~black-box Hamiltonians) include examples such as scattering by Dirichlet, Neumann, and penetrable obstacles, and scattering by inhomogeneous media.
-Let $R_0>0$ and $P:\mc{D}\to \mc{H}$ be a black-box operator equal to the Laplacian outside $B(0,R_0)$.
+Let $R_0>0$ and $P:\mc{D}\to \mc{H}$ be a black-box operator equal to minus the Laplacian outside $B(0,R_0)$ (i.e., $B(0,R_0)$ contains the scatterer); here $\mc{D}$ is the domain of the operator (see \eqref{e:blackBox}) and $\mc{H}$ is a Hilbert space coinciding with $L^2$ outside $B(0,R_0)$ (see \eqref{e:hilbert}).
 Let $\chi \in C_c^\infty(\mathbb{R}^d)$ with $\chi \equiv 1$ on $B(0,R_0)$.
 Then, by~\cite[Theorem 4.4]{DyZw:19} (see Proposition~\ref{p:cutoff}), the cutoff resolvent

 is meromorphic with finite rank poles.
 Let $R_P(\lambda):=(P-\lambda^2)^{-1}$.

 The analogue of~\eqref{e:Lambda1} in the black box setting is \beq \Lambda(P,J):=\limsup_{\substack{k\to \infty\\k\in J}}\frac{1}{k}\log \|\chi R_P(k)\chi\|_{\mc{H}\to \mc{H}}\in[0,\infty]. \eeq